Poojitha-Batchu/Simple-Calculator/README.md

 # Simple Calculator

-This repository contains my implementation of the Level 2 Task 1 Calculator project as part of my internship at Oasis Infobyte.
 The project involves developing a simple calculator application using HTML, CSS, and JavaScript.

 ## Features: